jorgecoelho/www.rodrigojazinski.com/index.md

 ## Coaching & Leadership

-[I work as a fractional CTO and executive coach](https://www.linkedin.com/in/jazinski/)—supporting high-growth teams, founders, and organisations in aligning vision with delivery.
+[I work as a CTO and executive coach](https://www.linkedin.com/in/jazinski/)—supporting high-growth teams, founders, and organisations in aligning vision with delivery.

 As a fractional CTO, I operate at the intersection of architecture, engineering, and product development.
 I help teams scale their platforms, design resilient systems, and make decisions that balance present demands with future flexibility.
 My technical guidance is grounded in decades of hands-on software experience—from early web platforms to complex infrastructure and data systems.